Thomaszz4/Thomaszz4.github.io/note_explanation_neural_network.md

 > four types of explanation mathods:  https://www.youtube.com/watch?v=AFC8yWzypss

-​	perturbation-Based: mask each part of the image, and classifiy
+​	perturbation-Based: mask each part of the image, and classifiy -> Sensitivity Analysis

 ​	Function-Based